 When it comes to different types of retirement plans there are far more options out there than you might be aware of: 401k’s, 403b’s, Keogh Plans, DB(k)’s.
 Is your head spinning yet?

 One lesser know retirement plan is the 457 Plan, which is often referred to as a Deferred Compensation plan or Deferred Comp).
 It’s a lesser known retirement plan because it is only offered to certain types of employees.

 State and local public employees and sometimes nonprofit organization employees are often offered the 457 retirement plan.
 Only employers who are exempt from paying federal income taxes and non-church organizations can offer 457 plans, including:

 - Trade Associations

-It's similar to the more widely known 401(k) plan, where you can choose to contribute to the 457 plan through automatic deductions from your paycheck before the taxes are taken out.
-Also like the 401(k), money grows tax-deferred in a 457 retirement account until you withdraw the money.
+The 457 is similar to the more widely known 401(k) plan, where you can choose to contribute to the 457 plan through automatic deductions from your paycheck before the taxes are taken out.
+Also, like the 401(k), money grows tax-deferred in a 457 retirement account until the time you withdraw the money.

 457 Contribution Limits